xen-troops/zephyr/boards/arm/rz_g3s/doc/index.rst

 * Cortex-M33: SER0 from PMOD1_3A
 * Cortex-M33_FPU: SER1 from SER1_UART

+Refer to the section :ref:`rz_g3s_con` for more information about board connection and console setup.

 .. _Debugging:

 Debugging
 =========

-It is possible to load and execute a Zephyr application binary on this board one of the Cortex-M33/Cortex-M33_FPU System Cores from the internal SRAM, using ``JLink`` debugger (:ref:`jlink-debug-host-tools`).
+It is possible to load and execute a Zephyr application binary on this board on one of the Cortex-M33/Cortex-M33_FPU System Cores from the internal SRAM, using ``JLink`` debugger (:ref:`jlink-debug-host-tools`).

 .. note::

-    Currently it's required Renesas  ATF-A to be started on Cortex-A55 System Core before starting Zephyr.
-As it's affecting at code start address.
+    Currently it's required Renesas BL2 TF-A to be started on Cortex-A55 System Core before starting Zephyr.
+As BL2 TF-A configures clocks and Cortex-A33 before starting it.

 +----------------+--------------------+
 |                | JLink device id    |